Martin-Weiss/rke-cluster/README.md

 adjust rke-cluster.sh -> vsphere CPI, credentials, cluster and services CIRD

 adjust manifest files in manifests/... - especially s3 credentials and other configs

+adust or delete vsphere.conf and yaml files / charts that are not required

+add custom CA to tls subdir if required